When it comes to making money blogging, I completely understand how many of you are frustrated by not making any income from your blog.

 Freelance Writing and Making Money Blogging: How Do They Relate?

 So for those of you who don’t know, freelance writing is how I make my full time income.
 I work entirely for myself, making money online, on my own terms.
-This allows me the freedom to work on my blog, on the side, with the intention that one day I can hopefully take it full time.
+This allows me the freedom to work on my blog, on the side, with the intention that one day I can hopefully take my blog full-time.

 It’s time to diversify your income streams, ladies.
 It’s time for you to do something different.
-It’s time that you start to make money blogging.
+It’s time that you start to make money blogging in a new way that’s profitable from Day One.

 Here are the five biggest reasons why I think all bloggers have the potential to make money blogging through freelance writing: